 The Board is committed to the best practices of corporate governance to ensure the sustainability of the Group's operations.
 We believe that the constant drive to upkeep corporate excellence will allow us to establish a more transparent, accountable, and equitable system, thereby increasing the value of the Company and the value of our shareholders.
-In FY2024, we have complied with the Code of Corporate Governance (the "Code 2018").
-Please refer to pages 40 to 68 for the details of the Group's Corporate Governance Report.
+In FY2025, we have complied with the principles of the Code of Corporate Governance (the "Code 2018").
+Please refer to pages 45 to 74 for the details of the Group's Corporate Governance Report.

-Throughout FY2024, we achieved the target we set last year.
+Throughout FY2025, we achieved the target we set last year.